erciomunoz/academic-kickstart-1/content/publication/paper9/index.md

 ---
-title: "kmr: A Command to Correct Survey Weights for Unit Nonresponse using Group's Response Rates"
+title: "kmr: A Command to Correct Survey Weights for Unit Nonresponse using Groups' Response Rates"
 authors:
 - admin
 - Salvatore Morelli